A few things will happen immediately after the connection is established.

 - Last but not least, paste as you normally would.

-That's it, the content will instantly begin transferring to the target computer!
 Note that the transfer time will depend entirely on the size of the content being sent as well as your network speed.

 Whether you're assisting a user who doesn't use a screen reader, or you're diagnosing an issue with a malfunctioning screen reader, RIM is fully prepared to come to your aid.
 The remote accessibility module consists of two components: